 This is certainly a low-stress alternative to going to a doctor and discussing symptoms face to face.
 Throughout the world, particularly in Western culture, there is a tendency to avoid admitting feelings of depression, since they may be associated with weakness or a lack of masculinity in men.

 Some people may avoid going to get professional help because they figure treatment will require taking anti-depressant drugs or may involve months of intensive psychotherapy.

 Indeed, depression chat rooms are the safe alternative, at least in theory.
 There is a lack of confrontation and an ability to lurk quietly, reading about other people's observations, feelings, and experiences.

-The simple answer is, yes, visiting a depression chat room is always a better option rather than just ignoring symptoms and letting these negative feelings fester.
+The simple answer is, yes, if you cannot visit a professional online or in person, visiting a depression chat room is always an option rather than just ignoring symptoms and letting these negative feelings fester.

 Research has shown that all forms of support group therapy, online and in person, can have a potentially beneficial effect on a subject suffering from major or minor depression.

 PsychCentral published an exhaustive list of studies researching the efficacy of self-help groups.
 Studies in 1982 showed that at least half of psychiatric inpatients that practiced social support group discussion avoided re-hospitalization, or had shorter hospital stays than patients who avoided group therapy altogether.
 Furthermore, 53 percent of group therapy members could function without any subsequent contact with the mental health system.

 Another 1988 study saw that among former mental patients, only 8 percent of group therapy leaders and 7 percent of recent group therapy members had to be re-hospitalized.
 Another study the same year revealed that among manic depressives, hospitalization dropped from 82 percent before group therapy to 33 percent after.
 Similar studies reported notable results for multiple therapy groups, including weight loss, diabetes, bereavement.